How to Use NTFS-3G on Mac?

 brew install macfuse

-Note: When installing FUSE for macOS, you might be prompted to grant additional system permissions or restart your computer due to changes in the system’s kernel extension handling.
+📒 Note: When you install FUSE for macOS, you may need to give extra system permissions.
+You might also have to restart your computer because of changes in how the system handles kernel extensions.
 Follow any on-screen instructions.

 3. Install NTFS-3G: With FUSE installed, you can now install NTFS-3G.
 Run the following command to install it via Homebrew: